 - During tournament play, a protest must be filed by 9 AM the following day.
 During a tournament, the last contest in which an ineligible player participated shall be recorded as a forfeit win for the opposing team.
 No other reorganization of the tournament will occur.
 Upheld player eligibility protests will result in a forfeit for each of the games that the ineligible player competed.
 Game sheets will be used to determine prior participation.

-2. Two meeting are scheduled for each major sport, attendance is required at ONE, NO EXCEPTIONS.
+- Two meetings are scheduled for each major sport, attendance is required at ONE, NO EXCEPTIONS.

 - Sign up at the game site will not be allowed.